ppfeufer/little-helpers/README.md

-# bash-scripts
+# Bash Scripts
-Some little helpers
+Some little helpers for Linux